AnnieEfosi/GitNotes/MyGitNotes.md

 5. Track changes

-- Find out when changes are made and by whome - $ git log By default, this command displays:
+- Find out when changes are made and by whom - $ git log By default, this command displays:

       the SHA